- system description and recent eruptive events:

 MOUNTS is a project initiated in April 2017, whose aim is to develop an operational monitoring system for volcanoes worldwide using satellite imagery.
 It currently focuses on processing of Sentinel-1 (SAR), Sentinel-2 (SWIR), and Sentinel-5P (TROPOMI) data.
 Artificial intelligence "plugins" are developed and implemented in the processing chain to assist monitoring tasks.

-The project is lead by Sébastien Valade, and was from April 2017 to October 2019, funded by GEO.X, and carried at the TU-Berlin (Computer Vision & Remote Sensing group, Prof. O. Hellwich) and GFZ (Physics of Earthquakes and Volcanoes section, Priv.
+The project is lead by Sébastien Valade, and was from April 2017 to October 2019, funded by GEO.X and carried at TU-Berlin (Computer Vision & Remote Sensing group, Prof. O. Hellwich) and GFZ (Physics of Earthquakes and Volcanoes section, Priv.
 Doz.
 T. Walter).
 Since March 2020, the project is carried at UNAM (Instituto de Geofísica, Mexico City).
 The server running both the system and website is however still hosted at CV TU-Berlin, with the kind agreement of Prof. Hellwich.